 If you want to enjoy a spot of shopping during your trip, the area near the waterfront is full of well-known brands, department stores, and a selection of independent boutiques.
 Make sure to visit Rue du Marche shopping street and the famous Reformation Wall in Bastions Park.

 Alternatively, head to the La Place du Bourg-de-Four, Geneva’s oldest public square.
-The area is well known for its high-end shopping and has plenty of chic cafes overlooking the beautiful plaza, for when you need a break.
-The center of the square stands marble medieval fountains.
+It is packed its high-end shops and marble medieval fountains at the center of the square.

-Other points of interest area the La Galerie Insolite and 16th-century Promenade de la Treille which is Geneva’s oldest promenade, home to the longest bench in the world, one of the most romantic alleyways in Geneva.
+Other interesting places to visit are the La Galerie Insolite and 16th-century Promenade de la Treille – Geneva’s oldest promenade, home to the world’s longest bench, a romantic alleyway.

 There is a wide range of accommodation on offer here, from hotels and guest houses to self-catered apartments.
 You can find something to suit any budget in Cité.
-However, if you have a more generous allowance for accommodation, there are some stunning views of the historical sites or the waterfront from some of the higher-end hotels.
+There are some of the higher-end hotels with stunning views of the historical sites or the waterfront.

-Stay in Cité if This is your first time visiting Geneva, you are staying for a shorter time, you love history and historical architecture, you are traveling with a large group with varying food preferences.
+Stay in Cité/ Old Towm if This is your first time visitor; you are staying for one night; you love history and culture; you are traveling with a large group with varying food preferences.

-Best places to stay in Geneva in Old Town:
+Best places to stay in Geneva in Old Town for first-timers:

 Paquis (pâturage in French) is a Geneva’s most eclectic neighborhood, stretching along the west bank of Lac Lamon.
 One of the neighbourhood’s most distinctive traits is the wide mass of train tracks that stretches through the centre of the district, also name Red Light District.